Database Backups¶

 Leave the field empty to keep all backups with no automatic deletion.

 Retention is applied automatically every 6 hours by Appliku.
-Backup files for S3 targets are not affected — those are removed from the server immediately after upload.

 - After submitting the form you will be taken back to the database page with your new backup task: